 Level 1 quotes may provide retail investors with the highest “ask” price (what you must pay to buy) and the lowest “bid” prices (what you receive if you sell) for an individual stock or ETF.

 Level 2 quotes provide additional information to identify the stock or ETF “market maker” with lower bid-ask spreads, which is important for larger investors who conduct high volume and high frequency trades.

 Level 3 quotes are reserved for Institutional investors, registered brokers and financial institutions and provide the most favorable bid-ask spread available.
 As an investor, you want access to Level 3 trading, which we provide at Poterack Capital Advisory on our T.D.
 Ameritrade platform.

 Many do-it-yourself (DIY) investors believe they save money by not working with a professional.
 There are some financial professionals that do not add value.
-However, higher internal expenses due to retail share classes coupled with more costly bid-ask spreads cause DIY investors to lose money they don’t know they are losing!
+However, higher internal expenses due to retail share classes coupled with costlier bid-ask spreads can cause DIY investors to lose money they don’t know they are losing!

 When you work with PCA, we are representing your best interests as a fiduciary.
 It is in our clients’ best interest to pay the least internal expenses and receive the most efficient bid-ask spread available.
 When we do select investments having higher internal expenses, it is purposeful because of the value we believe that security provides in our client’s portfolio or else we wouldn’t make that choice.
 We don’t profit from higher internal investment expenses as some firms do.
 You don’t want to always buy the cheapest of anything, but nobody wants to waste money without receiving value.